Trading Education

 • Confirmation: Volume spike on neckline break

-Pattern Statistics: According to Bulkowski's research on 814 head and shoulders patterns: 96-99% confirmation rate after neckline break, with average declines of 22-29%.
+Pattern Statistics: According to Bulkowski's updated research on over 2,800 trades, head and shoulders patterns have an 81% success rate (19% failure rate) after neckline break, with an average decline of 16% in bull markets.

 → Read our complete Head and Shoulders guide